Becoming the captain of your own ship — and gaining the autonomy, mastery, and purpose that comes with it — is increasingly appealing.

-The frame of focus, he adds, needs to go from the personal to the collective.
+The frame of focus needs to go from the personal to the collective.

 That means figuring out how to be a leader, who steers the principles of the company, and the manager, who guides the team through mechanics.

-If you want to learn more on the exact 5 things every company does and every company must do well, check out Jack’s episode on the Mindvalley Podcast.
+If you want to learn more about the exact 5 things every company does and every company must do well, check out Jack’s episode on the Mindvalley Podcast.